CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/searchoptions.md

 ## Summary

-Used to define how text searches determine whether text matches the search (i.e. text contains the searched for text or matches the specified regex or pattern).
+The `SearchOptions` are used to specify how text is matched when performing a search (i.e. text matches the specified literal text, regex or pattern).

 `SearchOptions` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.